Fibromyalgia was once thought to be a strictly psychiatric disorder. Now it’s classified as a physical disorder.

 - an imbalance of neurotransmitters in the brain

-A person who practices mindfulness observes thoughts and feelings without reacting to them.
-They simply let them float in and out of the mind without judgment.
+A person who practices mindfulness observes their own thoughts and feelings without reacting to them.
+They simply let the thoughts and feelings float in and out of the mind without judgment.

 Mindfulness may lead to changes in the brain that provide benefits for those with fibromyalgia.
 Several studies examining the connection between mindfulness and pain have shown positive results.

-Mindfulness may be able to:
+Mindfulness may also be able to help:

 - enhance body awareness, which may lead to improved self-care